What is child abuse and neglect?

 1 In Queensland, consensual anal sex is considered to be an offence when the activity involves any person under the age of 18 years.

 Authors and Acknowledgements

-This paper was prepared by Rhys Price-Robertson, Senior Research Officer with the Child Family Community Australia information exchange at the Australian Institute of Family Studies.
-The content is current as of June 2012.
+This paper was updated by Kathryn Goldsworthy, Research Officer with the Child Family Community Australia information exchange at the Australian Institute of Family Studies.

 Previous editions have been compiled by Rhys Price-Robertson, Leah Bromfield and Nick Richardson.